 Once the change has reached the required quality, the reviewer can give a +2 evaluation of the change.

 Afterwards a developer with commit rights can submit the change.
 This is typically done by the same committer who voted +2.
-Depending on the Gerrit configuration for the project, this may only work if the change is based on the current origin/master branch.
-Gerrit allows the committer and contributor to rebase the change if that is not the case.
+This may require that the corresponding commit is based on the current origin/master branch.
+This depends on the Gerrit configuration for the project.
+The Gerrit UI allows the committer or contributor to rebase the change onto origin/master if no conflicts occur.

 Press the "?" key in the Gerrit web user interface to see the actions you can trigger via shortcuts.
 The available shortcuts depend on there you are in the user interface.